allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 ### Custom UI Context Menu Actions

 :::important Enterprise Feature
-This feature is available under the ClearML Enterprise plan
+This feature is available under the ClearML Enterprise plan.
 :::

 Create custom UI context menu actions to be performed on ClearML objects (projects, tasks, models, dataviews, or queues)